Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: Modular families of lattice polarized K3 surfaces

 This family has an irreducible fibre over $\lambda = 0$ and the threefold total space is smooth away from the six curves $C^{A_m}_i$, which form sections of the fibration.
 However, there is some isolated singularity behaviour where the curves $C^{A_m}_i$ meet the fibre $\lambda = 0$: the curves $C_1^{A_1}$ and $C_1^{A_2}$ collide in a $cA_4$ singularity, the curves $C_2^{A_2}$ and $C_1^{A_3}$ collide in a $cA_6$ singularity, and the singularity along the curve $C_1^{A_4}$ jumps to a $cD_5$.
 After blowing up these three singularities, we are left with three isolated nodes ($cA_1$'s) in the threefold total space, corresponding to the three points where the isolated singularity behaviour occurs.
 The fibre over $\lambda = 0$ in this threefold is a singular K3 surface with three $A_1$ singularities, one for each threefold node.

 \item[($M_8$)] The fibre of $\calX_8$ over $\lambda = 0$ has been previously studied by Przyjalkowski \cite[Example 29]{wlgmsft}.
 He shows that after a number of crepant blow-ups the threefold $\calX_8$ becomes smooth over $\Delta$ and its fibre over $\lambda = 0$ is semistable with $4$ components, arranged as a tetrahedron.

-Given this, the form of the fibre over the $d$-fold cover $\Delta' \to \Delta$ follows immediately from \cite[Proposition 1.2]{bgd7}.
+Given this, in the case $\mu=2$ the form of the fibre over the double cover $\Delta' \to \Delta$ follows immediately from \cite[Proposition 1.2]{bgd7}.

 \item[($M_9$)] The fibre of $\calX_9$ over $\lambda = 0$ has also been previously studied by Przyjalkowski \cite[Example 30]{wlgmsft}, who shows that after a number of crepant blow-ups the threefold $\calX_9$ becomes smooth over $\Delta$ and its fibre over $\lambda = 0$ is semistable with $3$ components.

-As before, the form of the fibre over the $d$-fold cover $\Delta' \to \Delta$ follows immediately from \cite[Proposition 1.2]{bgd7}.
+As before, in the case $\mu=2$, the form of the fibre over the double cover $\Delta' \to \Delta$ follows immediately from \cite[Proposition 1.2]{bgd7}.